Job outlooks for Geological and mineral technologists and technicians

 - There are a moderate number of unemployed workers with recent experience in this occupation.

-Here are some key facts about Geological and mineral technologists and technicians in the census metropolitan area of Montréal, including the Laval region:
+Here are some key facts about geological and mineral technologists and technicians in the Côte-Nord and Nord-du-Québec regions:

-The employment outlook will be limited for Geological and mineral technologists and technicians (NOC 22101) in the Mauricie region for the 2024-2026 period.
+The employment outlook will be Limited for geological and mineral technologists and technicians (NOC 22101) in the Laurentides region for the 2025-2027 period.

 The following factors contributed to this outlook: